GlueNetworks/glIpv4/README.md

 * valid - true/false
 * error - init with an error message. requires valid to be false in order to be displayed
 * disabled
-* onKeyDown - define a callback event for keydown
-* onKeyPress - define a callback event for keypress
-* onKeyUp - define a callback event for keyup
-* onInput - define a callback event for input
 * emitEvents - accepts an array of string event names to be emitted.
   Events are emitted with the emit name formatted as: <settings.name>-<eventanme>  eg. "firstname-keypress"